 This massive 360,000-square-foot public library is one of Seattle’s most popular tourist attractions.
 The 11-story building is home to over 1.45 million books, and it also features a cafe, auditorium, meeting rooms, and an outdoor reading garden.

 The library is also equipped with over 400 computers free for public use, making it a great place to work or study.
-The Seattle Public Library is a great place to learn more about the city – there are always exhibitions and events taking place inside.
+The Seattle Public Library is a great place to learn more about the city – always exhibitions and events.

-One of the best Seattle activities is to take a ride on a seaplane.
-This is a great way to see the city from a different perspective, and it’s also a lot of fun.
-On a seaplane, you’ll get great views of the skyline, Mount Rainier, and Puget Sound.
-You’ll enjoy a birds-eye perspective of a city that most people only get to see from the ground!
+Hands down, one of the best activities to do while in town is to take a ride on a seaplane.
+This is a great way to see the city from a different perspective and a lot of fun.
+You’ll get great skyline views, Mount Rainier, and Puget Sound on a seaplane.
+You’ll enjoy a birds-eye perspective of a city that most people only get to see from the ground.

-There are a few different companies that offer seaplane rides in Seattle, so you’ll have plenty of options to choose from.
-Prices vary depending on the company and the length of the tour, but this is definitely an activity that’s worth the money!
-Taking a seaplane ride is a great way to see Seattle from a different angle and get great views of the city.
+A few different companies offer airborne tours in Seattle (here’s another great one if you prefer airplane over seaplane), so you’ll have plenty of options.
+Prices vary depending on the company and the tour length, but this is unquestionably an activity worth the money.
+Taking a sea or airplane ride is a great way to see Seattle from a different angle and get tremendous city views.

 See Related: Seattle CityPASS Review: Should You Buy?

 Theo Chocolate is a must-visit for any chocolate lover!
-It’s a Seattle-based chocolate factory that focuses on ethical sourcing and sustainable practices.
-At Theo Chocolate, you can buy delicious chocolate bars and other treats in their on-site store.
+This Seattle-based chocolate factory focuses on ethical sourcing and sustainable practices.
+You can buy delicious chocolate bars and other treats at Theo Chocolate in their on-site store.

 Molly Moon’s Ice Cream is a must-visit for anyone with a sweet tooth visiting Seattle.
 This small-batch ice cream shop has some of the best ice creams in the city.
-They use local and sustainable ingredients, and they have a huge range of flavors to choose from.
+They use local and sustainable ingredients and have a huge range of flavors.

-I highly recommend the honey lavender or the salted caramel, but you really can’t go wrong with any of their flavors.
-They also have seasonal flavors that vary throughout the year, including flavors like pink lemonade sorbet in the summer and pumpkin spice in the fall.
-Molly Moon’s also offers ice cream cakes and sandwiches, and they have a few locations around the city.
+I highly recommend the honey lavender or the salted caramel, but you can’t go wrong with any of their flavors.
+They also have seasonal flavors that vary throughout the year, including pink lemonade sorbet in the summer and pumpkin spice in the fall.
+Molly Moon’s also offers ice cream cakes and sandwiches, with a few locations around the city.

 For a unique gaming experience, head to Mox Boarding House in Bellevue.
-This board game cafe has a huge selection of board games that you can play while you enjoy a delicious meal or drink.
+This board game cafe has a huge selection of board games you can play while enjoying a delicious meal or drink.

-Mox Boarding House has every type of game that you can think of – from card games and classic board games to strategy and role-playing games.
-Their extensive free-to-use game library means that you can try out new games or play old favorites while you enjoy a snack or drink from their food menu.
+Mox Boarding House has every type of game you can think of – from card and classic board games to strategy and role-playing games.
+Their extensive free-to-use game library means you can try out new games or play old favorites while enjoying a snack or drink from their menu.
 Mox Boarding House also has an onsite and online shop where you can buy new and used games to take home with you.

-It’s perfect for a group of friends or a family outing, and it’s a great way to spend an afternoon or evening.
+It’s perfect for a group of friends or a family outing and a great way to spend an afternoon or evening.
 It’s also a great option for things to do indoors on rainy days in Seattle.

 Address: 1600 Seventh Ave, Ste 5, Seattle, WA 98101

-For a day out on the water or a shoreside picnic, a trip to Lake Union is a must while visiting Seattle.
-This popular freshwater lake is surrounded by parks, restaurants, and cafes, making it a perfect place to spend an afternoon.
+A trip to Lake Union is a must while visiting Seattle for a day out on the water or a shoreside picnic.
+This popular freshwater lake is surrounded by parks, restaurants, and cafes, making it a perfect afternoon to spend.

-For water sports enthusiasts, Lake Union is a great place to kayak, paddleboard, or even go for a swim.
-The lake is also home to a number of boats and yachts, making it a perfect place to spend an afternoon on the water.
-A guided paddleboard tour around Lake Union is a great way to explore the lake and get some exercise, while a kayak rental is perfect for those who want to go at their own pace.
+Lake Union is a great place for water sports enthusiasts to kayak, paddleboard, or even swim.
+The lake is also home to multiple boats and yachts, making it a perfect place to spend an afternoon on the water.
+A guided paddleboard tour around Lake Union is a great way to explore the lake and exercise, while a kayak rental is perfect for those who want to go at their own pace.
 After an exciting day on the water, head to the shore for a scenic picnic lunch or dinner.